dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

 <PackageReference Include="Microsoft.DotNet.ILCompiler; runtime.win-x64.Microsoft.DotNet.ILCompiler" Version="7.0.0-alpha.1.21423.2" />
 ```

-Note that it is important to use _the same version_ for both packages to avoid potential hard-to-debug issues (use the latest version from the [dotnet-experimental feed](https://dev.azure.com/dnceng/public/_packaging?_a=package&feed=dotnet-experimental&package=Microsoft.DotNet.ILCompiler&protocolType=NuGet)).
+Note that it is important to use _the same version_ for both packages to avoid potential hard-to-debug issues (use the latest version from the [dotnet7](https://dev.azure.com/dnceng/public/_artifacts/feed/dotnet7/NuGet/Microsoft.DotNet.ILCompiler/7.0.0-preview.2.22103.2/versions)).
 After adding the package reference, you may publish for win-arm64 as usual:
 ```bash
 > dotnet publish -r win-arm64 -c Release
 ```